philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 To plot the bootstrap result, use the `pmscbootplot.sbatch` script.
 Since this will include confidence intervals you will have to increase the maximum Y-axis value - 'pY100' will change it to 200x10^4.
 You can change the X-axis scale too.
 Try pY100 - does that capture the maximum bootstrapped value?
 Change and rerun the script if not.

-How does the confidence in our estimated demographic history change from the distant past to the recent past?
+How does the confidence in our estimated demographic history change from the distant past (100,000 to 1,000,000 years ago) to the recent past (10,000 years ago)?

 Take a look at the PSMC output files (.psmc and .par).
 These are the "raw" outputs from PSMC.
+What do all of these numbers mean?

 Notably, the numbers are scaled to mutation rate and population size.
 How do we translate these to unscaled estimates of effective population size?